Stacy and Witbeck

-Stacy and Witbeck is a construction firm operating in the United States.
+Stacy Witbeck, also known as Stacy and Witbeck, is a construction firm operating in the United States.
+They are a full-service contractor that can manage, and self-perform, the entirety of heavy civil infrastructure projects, from start to finish.
 It has received contracts to build several rapid transit lines.

+Stacy Witbeck has performed jobs in most regions of the United States, including the Northwest, West, Mountain, Central, and East.
+Some of the delivery methods used include CM/GC, Bid-Build, Design-Build, PDB, Best Value, CMAR, and Task Order.

 In 2011, Engineering News-Record reported the firm was the 103rd largest construction firm in the United States, and had $450 million in annual revenue.

 In 2007 the firm received a contract to construct commuter rail stations in Wilsonville, Oregon.

 In 2013 the firm received the contract to construct Detroit's QLine.